amitanvir/wifi-hot-spot-generator/README.md

 # wifi-hot-spot-generator

+	What?
+	A simple batch file to create a hotspot in windows machine.

+	Requiremets?
+	Wireless Lan Card, Privileged Mode Execution

+	How to Use?
 	Run wifi-hotspot.cmd in Administrator Mode
 	Give SSID Name and Password.
 	Wait for confirmation.